Ovda Airbase: Airbase and airport

 On 31 March 2019, the civilian part was closed, because the new Ramon Airport had now gone into operation, which is also much closer to Eilat.

 Aggressor Squadron

 In March 2005, the 115 Aggressor Squadron "Flying Dragon" was brought back to life on Ovda.
 At this point it was flying both F-16A/B Netz jets and AH-1 Cobra Tzefa attack helicopters.
 Their task is or was to simulate enemy jet or helicopter attacks and especially their tactics in order to create the most realistic scenario possible in real combat.
 The squadron also includes a surface-to-air unit that simulates enemy air defense systems.

-The squadron is not intended for operational missions, although the pilots are trained fighter pilots and the jets are operational machines.
+The squadron was not intended for operational missions, although the pilots are trained fighter pilots and the jets are operational machines.
 Similar to the USAF, the squadron also offers this training service to other nations.